Cycling In Oban

-If travelling to Luing, bikes can be hired at the Sunnybrae caravan site, just across the ferry from Mike Barlow – 01852 314 274.
+If travelling to Luing, bikes can be hired at the Sunnybrae caravan site, just across the ferry from Mike Barlow - 01852 314 274.
 Helmet, child seat , map and guide included in price.
 Mike also has 2 electric bikes, which are great for cycling as a family with a range of abilities.

 If travelling to the Isle of Lismore, then bikes can be hired at Port Appin near the ferry from Appin Bikes.
 They also hire out electric bikes.

 We are planning to track all cycling routes so that we can provide GPX routes for you to download onto your GPS.
 We have lots more adventurous mountain biking routes from the house now, but just the descriptions are a bit too awkward.

 Glen Lonan This is a perfect hanging valley with stunning views and scenery, very quiet mainly flat roads with good visibility of approaching traffic.
 It makes a wonderful cycle from Bonawe House to Oban (missing all major roads) via the Rare Breeds Park.
 This takes around 1 1/2 to 2 hours with a longish hill at the start in both directions.
 For those who want to avoid the hills, it is possible to drive up the first mile then cycle from there, which is as flat as it gets in Scotland.

 Glen Nant Quiet wooded roads leading to Loch Awe that can be made as short or as long as wanted.
 Although there is no one major hill it is a fairly hilly road.
 Not as quiet as Glen Lonan.